zheda-mai/zheda-mai.github.io/_pages/about.md

 <span style="color:green">**I am actively looking for a research internship!
 If you are aware of any opportunities or have any recommendations, I would greatly appreciate your insights and referrals.
 Please feel free to reach out!**</span>

 # News

+ - <span style="color:#e67300">Sept 2025 — **Two NeurIPS** 2025 Acceptance</span>

+	[Revisiting semi-supervised learning in the era of foundation models](https://arxiv.org/abs/2503.09707).
+We provide a comprehensive emperical study of SSL with VFM and propose a simple but strong baseline leveraging the diverse predictions from different parameter-efficient fine-tuning (PEFT) methods.

+	[Bioclip 2: Emergent properties from scaling hierarchical contrastive learning](https://arxiv.org/abs/2503.09707).
+We curate TreeOfLife-200M, with 214 million images of living organisms, the largest and most diverse biological organism image dataset to date.
+We train BIOCLIP 2 on TREEOFLIFE-200M and found several emergent properties.

  - <span style="color:#e67300">July 2025 — **ICML** 2025 Workshop Acceptance</span>

 	[An Empirical Exploration of Continual Unlearning for Image Generation](https://openreview.net/pdf?id=2FKAoAmYOj).
 We present the first systematic study of continual unlearning in text-to-image generation.